jimm/patchmaster/README.md

 of a foot switch (or any other MIDI event), an entire MIDI system can be totally reconfigured.

-PatchMaster is totall programmable using Ruby.
+PatchMaster is totally programmable using Ruby.
 See the [examples](examples) for a few ideas.

 For more information please see the [documentation](site/index.md).